Web Analytics Made Easy - Statcounter

 CMake configuration#

-2. Add a boolean variable called DEBUG and toggle it to ON for the Debug build configuration and leave it OFF for the Release build configuration.
+2. Add a boolean variable named DEBUG. - Set it to ON for the Debug configuration - Leave it OFF for the Release configuration

-3. Click Re-configure with Initial Parameters and press Yes in the pop-up dialog.
+3. Click Re-configure with Initial Parameters and confirm the reconfiguration.

 CMake configuration